jwalton/rust-book-abridged/docs/ch14-more-about-cargo.md

 }
 ````

 If you run `cargo doc --open` in your project, you can see what the generated documentation for your project will look like.
-This will also include documentation for any crates that you use.
+This will also include documentation for any crates that you depend on.

 ### Commonly Used Sections